Bhubaneswar: Civic administration

 The Bhubaneswar Municipal Corporation (BMC) oversees and manages civic infrastructure for the city's 67 wards.
 It started as a Notified Area Committee in 1946 and was upgraded to a municipal corporation in 1994.
 Orissa Municipal Corporation Act, 2003 is the governing act.
 Residents of each ward elect a corporator to the BMC for a five-year term.
 Standing committees handle urban planning and maintain roads, government-aided schools, hospitals and municipal markets.

 As Bhubaneswar's apex body, the corporation discharges its functions through the mayor-in-council, which comprises a mayor, a deputy mayor and other elected members.
 The executive wing is headed by a Commissioner.
 There are 13 administrative departments under BMC: PR & Communication, Disaster Management, Finance, Health & Sanitation, Engineering, Revenue & Tax, Electrical, Environment, Social Welfare, IT and Social Projects, Establishment, Land & Assets, Enforcement & Recovery.
 The responsibilities of the municipal body include drainage and sewerage, sanitation, solid waste management and street lighting.

-The tenure of the last elected body ended in March 2022 and new elections have already took place.
+The tenure of the last elected body ended in March 2022 and new elections have already taken place.
 Ward committees have been formed in Bhubaneswar and are very active.
 The Committees are responsible for issues such as public health, sanitation, street lighting and conservancy in their respective wards.
 There is no fixed number of members in the committees.

 The processes for the municipal budget 2020–21 was initiated in February 2020, but it is unclear if they have continued after the lockdown was announced.
 The budget for 2020–21 was supposed to be around Rs.
 700, an increase of 51.8% from the 2019–20 budget.
 The increase was supposedly to fund the various socio-economic welfare schemes in the city.
 The key revenue sources for BMC are: Holding Taxes, tax from advertisements, rent from municipal properties such as markets, shopping complexes, and kalyan mandaps (marriage halls), fees and user charges, and grants from state and central governments.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Bhubaneswar Municipal Corporation reported total revenue receipts of ₹503 crore (US$61 million) and total expenditure of ₹380 crore (US$46 million) in 2022–23.
+Tax revenue accounted for about 16.3% of the total revenue, while the corporation received ₹188 crore in grants during the financial year.